PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

-Now compile and run the code using the shell.

-Void is an unkown type (but it also stands for "no input" in functions).
+This code makes a pointer with an unknown type!
+Void is used as an unkown type, but it also stands for "no input" in a function.
 By using `void` for the pointer type we can point to any type of array!

-When we use the void pointer `void*` to an array, we do have to know the type to be able to print it, otherwise we wouldn't know how much to offset in memory to get the next element in the array!
-So we cast the type (aka convert the type) with this line of code `(char*)`, inside of `printf`.
+To use the information in an array of unknown type (aka `void*`) we have to tell C how to treat the information, otherwise we wouldn't know how much to offset in memory to get the next item!
+As well as not knowing how many bytes after the address are part of the data (if say we had a singel `int` which takes up 4 bytes).
+So we cast the type (aka convert the type) in this line of code `(char*) hello` (inside of `printf`).

+Now compile and run the above code using the shell.

-# Getting Input
+# Getting Input from Main
-The main function gets input from the shell.
-Except so far we haven't used this functionality.
+The main function actually has parameters with input from the shell!
+So far we haven't used this functionality.

 Make a new file using the touch command called "input.c"